rkitover/vcpkg-binpkg-prototype/README.md

 a `.zip` binary package in the current directory that can be installed in any vcpkg installation.

-#### `vcpkg-instpkg <package.zip>`
+#### `vcpkg-instpkg [<package.zip>|<directory>]`

 Installs a package made with `vcpkg-mkpkg` into the vcpkg installation pointed to by the environment variable `VCPKG_ROOT`.
 If the package or another version is already installed for the package triplet, it is removed first.

-This command does not handle dependencies, you must make and install any necessary dependency packages.
+Build dependencies are automatically installed in new vcpkg clones.

+You can also pass a directory path containing packages and they will be installed in dependency order.

 #### `vcpkg-rmpkg <pkg>:<triplet>`